-Note that due to mercury releases, polishing, placement, removal, or any disruption of a dental mercury amalgam filling should not be should not be conducted upon patients who are pregnant or lactating and should not be done by dental personnel who are pregnant or lactating.
+Note that due to mercury releases, polishing, placement, removal, or any disruption of a dental mercury amalgam filling should not be conducted upon patients who are pregnant or lactating and should not be done by dental personnel who are pregnant or lactating.

 Obviously, once dental amalgams have been removed, they must be replaced with a different dental filling material.
 Most consumers choose direct composite fillings because the white coloring matches the tooth better and the cost is considered affordable.